dart-code-checker/dart-code-metrics/doc/rules/no_empty_block.md

 no-empty-block

 ## Description
-Disallows empty blocks exept catch clause block.
+Disallows empty blocks except catch clause block.
 Blocks with a todo comment inside are not considered empty.

 Empty blocks are often indicators of missing code.